 I mean, look at it.

-Diani Beach was one of the highlights of the 2 weeks that I spent on the inaugural Rock My Adventure Kenya tour.
+Diani Beach was one of the highlights of the 2 weeks that I spent on the inaugural Rock My Adventure Kenya tour [affiliate link].
 Skydiving was an optional activity on the tour as it was quite pricey, and originally I hadn’t intended to do it as I was trying to stretch my dollar on my Career Break.

 But when the time came to decide, I hemmed and hawed but finally decided to just do it.
 When would I next get the chance to skydive and land on such a beautiful beach?
-“If not now, then when?” was kinda the whole reason I was travelling anyway.
+“If not now, then when?” was kinda the whole reason I was on this career break anyway.

 Jumping with Skydive Diani